dgatf/Sensor_Config_Frsky/README.md

-# Change Frsky sensor Id
+# Sensor config Frsky

-Lua script to change Frsky sensor id from the radio (ported from erskyTx.
+Lua script to change Frsky sensor config from the radio (ported from erskyTx.
 Thanks to MikeB)

 This is a one-time script.
 Copy the file chgId.lua to SCRIPTS folder in the sdcard and execute as one-time script from SD-CARD screen (long press and Execute).
 Since opentx 2.3 copy to SCRIPTS/TOOLS for easier access.
 It can be executed also as telemetry script (only Taranis) if copied to TELEMETRY folder and assigned to a model's telemetry screen